 One of many actions the College is taking to reduce the risk on campus is requiring students, faculty and staff on campus to complete a daily health attestation.
-Beginning August 31, the College is using the emocha Health app and web portal to support students and employees in completing the daily health screening and documenting any symptoms they may experience.
+The College is using the emocha Health app and web portal to support students and employees in completing the daily health screening and documenting any symptoms they may experience.
 The emocha Health app will allow Health Services (for students) and Human Resources (for employees) to regularly monitor the symptom information provided by students and employees, and help ensure faculty and staff entering campus are symptom-free.
 The app does not record or store location data, and is not a tool for contact tracing.

 Each day they are on campus, students and employees must self-monitor for COVID-19 symptoms using the emocha Health app or web portal: